gramos-12/Proto1/README.md

 4/26/25 Made changes to all the web pages so they all look the same when navigating from page to page

 4/30/25 updated index.html file, need some more work to finalizwe.
 Then manually copy only code that pertains to the unique page.
 Each page has different images

+5/1/25 Home page almost complete need to review & propagate tp other pages.
+Do not change the images on the other pages, only required HTML code

+5/3/25 Home page & About Us page completed.
+Recipes, Hol & Seasons, and HealthyFoods pages require more modificaions and are under construction.